A case of cough, wasting and lymphadenopathy

 To better understand HHV-8 infection we need to first look at how humans become infected with the virus and the viral replication cycle in the cell.
 HHV-8 or KSHV is a gamma herpesvirus which is primarily transmitted through saliva.
 Following infection, the virus establishes a life-long persistent infection in the new host as a result of multiple immune evasion mechanisms.
 The virus initially replicates in epithelial cells and B cells of the oropharynx and subsequently targets B cells, the primary viral reservoir.
 Infection by HHV8 results in one of two infection states in the cell.
 This is depicted in graphic 1.
 In lytic infection, many viral genes are expressed, the cell makes new virus particles and it dies after a short time period.
 In latent infection, only a few viral genes are expressed.
 This limited gene expression enables the infected cell to escape immune surveillance and survive long term.

 Latently infected B cells then travel to different areas around the body.
 Those that traffic to lymphoid tissues may be triggered into the lytic replication cycle by various signals such as inflammation.
 Lytically infected B cells are thought to promote infection of other cell types such as endothelial cells.
-Infected hosts will typically remain asymptomatic provided their immune system is intact, but may shed virus asymptomatically in saliva from time to time.
+Infected hosts will typically remain asymptomatic provided their immune system is intact but may shed virus asymptomatically in saliva from time to time.
 In our case study, the patient has an immunocompromised immune system, due to HIV infection, and thus her ability to control HHV-8 is poor.
 HHV-8 infection of endothelial cells is necessary for the development of Kaposi sarcoma.

 Normal immune control of HHV-8 infection

 The lytic cycle may be activated by external events such as immune activation of the B cell via B cell receptor (BCR) stimulation or interaction with CD4+ helper T cells.
 Latent viral proteins normally inhibit the activation of infected B cells.
 Viral genes transcribed during both latent and lytic replication cycles subvert innate and adaptive anti-viral immune responses.
 HHV-8 infection of vascular endothelial cells transforms them and causes them to adopt a spindle cell morphology (through the action of latency associated genes).
 These spindle cells produce cytokines which cause them to proliferate and under normal conditions this proliferation is well controlled.
+The process of infection of endothelial cells in an immunocompromised host will be described in the next slides.

 HHV-8 infection of endothelial cells